Differential Complexes: Theory, Discretization, and Applications

 Kaibo Hu University of Oxford

-Joachim Schöberl Technical University of Vienna
+Joachim Schöberl Vienna University of Technology

 Attendees